 builds on the previous year’s commitment to protecting vulnerable customers (see boxout).
 The regulator will provide more clarity about its expectations on vulnerable customers and share good practice from across the sector.

-Book now to secure your place
+Financial Planning Conference 29 September to 1 October 2019: Book now to secure your place

 And Just Group, which specialises in retirement products, has recently published research